The Greenwood Pond Ice House

 Ghost Bridge illustration (1891)

-The “new highway” wasn’t all that new; it was the Paterson-Hamburg Turnpike.
-At the time the Oak Ridge reservoir was under construction, the roadway ran along the shore of the river.
-But clearly, the roadway would have to be moved to higher ground, which it was, reportedly around 1927.
+The “new highway” wasn’t all that new; it was the Paterson-Hamburg Turnpike, first chartered in 1806 and improved over the years.
+At the time the Oak Ridge reservoir was under construction, the roadway ran right along the shore of the river.
+But since the reservoir would flood the valley, the roadway would have to be moved to higher ground, which it was, sometime around 1927.

 Looking north on the east shore of the Oak Ridge Reservoir, late 1890s.
 On the right is the railroad.
 (Click image for full-sized view.)

-In this photo we see the original route of the Paterson-Hamburg Turnpike (Route 8) which followed the eastern shore of the reservoir.
+In this postcard photo we see the original route of the Paterson-Hamburg Turnpike (also known, at that time, as Route 8) which followed the eastern shore of the reservoir.
 The ridge supporting the railroad is visible on the right, well above the roadway.

 And if you examine the photo closely (or click on it to open it up full size), at lower left is the old bridge that led to the village of Oak Ridge.